BianChang/Pix2pix_DualBranch/README.md

 python post_process.py --srcdir results/hemit_SwinTResnet_New/test_20/
 ```
 This command calculates the evaluation metrics on the generated results and outputs a CSV file for documentation.

-## Anonymity Notice

-Please note that this repository is anonymized to comply with the submission requirements for double-blind review.
-All personal identifiers have been removed or obscured.